 The Department strongly discourages relying solely on automated L&A testing or using only preprinted ballots provided by vendors.
-Manual entry of votes, using pre-audited ballots prepared by election officials, is the most effective way to identify potential errors and anomalies.
+Because preprinted test deck ballots may be printed under different conditions than official election ballots, manual entry of votes, using pre-audited ballots prepared by election officials on the same ballots prepared for voters, is the most effective way to identify potential errors and anomalies.